NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 ---

-This tutorial goes over how to use the neonUtilities R package.
+This tutorial goes over how to use the neonUtilities R package (formerly the neonDataStackR package).
 The first three sections, through the `stackByTable()` function, are all you need in order to convert data downloaded from the NEON Data Portal in zipped month-by-site files into aggregated files with all data from the given site(s) and months.
-The later sections cover additional functions in the package: a conversion function to transform NEON files into GeoCSV format, and wrappers for the API (Application Programming Interface, more info <a href="http://http://data.neonscience.org/data-api" target="_blank">here</a>) that provide alternative pathways for downloading data.
+The later sections cover additional functions in the package: a conversion function to transform NEON files into GeoCSV format and wrappers for the API (Application Programming Interface; more info on the NEON API
-Throughout this tutorial, temperature data are used as an example.
+<a href="http://data.neonscience.org/data-api" target="_blank">here</a>)
+that provide alternative pathways for downloading data.
+Unless noted, the data in this tutorial is NEON single aspirated air temperature.

 ## Download the Data
 To start, you must have your data of interest downloaded from the